 This example is for electricity — gas would follow the same format on a different page

 B: This is an example QR code you would find on your bill.
 Your bill's unique code contains information about your tariff and usage.
-Apps such as Uswitch's "Switching Made Simple" app can scan this code, compare your current bill, and inform you if there are cheaper deals to switch to.
+Some apps can scan this code, compare your current bill, and inform you if there are cheaper deals to switch to.

 C: Your tariff name could quickly flag whether or not you're on your supplier's often expensive default tariff (standard variable tariff).
 British Gas' standard variable tariff is called "Standard".
 You'll also need your current tariff's name for a comparison.